Title VI & Limited English Proficiency Plan

 GSATS’s Title VI Coordinator is responsible for initiating and monitoring Title VI activities, preparing required reports, and other GSATS responsibilities as required by Title 23 Code of Federal Regulations (CFR) Part 200, and Title 49 CFR Part 21.

-If you would like to submit a Title VI complaint to the Grand Strand Area Transportation Study MPO (GSATS), please fill out the form located at to the right and mail it in.
+If you would like to submit a Title VI complaint to the GSATS MPO, please fill out the complaint form and mail it in.
 Complaints must be submitted within 180 days after the alleged date of discrimination.

 The Title VI and Limited English Proficiency plan can be seen in its entirety by clicking on the link to the right.
 Also, in the pull down tab you will find the Public Participation Process, Title VI Complaint form, “I Speak Card” form, and the Title VI Public Notice.